 First off, this may or may not be related to a sexually transmitted infection (STI.)
 Bodies and menstrual cycles are diverse, it’s best to see your doctor or an STI testing clinic to be sure.

 You can get tested for STIs whether or not you are currently experiencing the symptoms you described.
-That way you can either rule out STIs, treat any that are present, or treat bacterial vaginosis if necessary.
+That way you can either rule out STIs (including chlamydia, gonorrhea, or trichomoniasis) or treat any present infections even bacterial vaginosis or yeast infection if necessary.

 You may also want to think about testing as a couple.
 Did you both go for STI testing before you started a sexual relationship?
 When was the last time that you both got tested?
 Once you and your partner know your statuses and complete any prescribed treatment, you can stop worrying about unknown STIs.